lsst-sqre/gafaelfawr/docs/configuration.rst

     Only used if :ref:`UID lookup in LDAP <ldap-user>` is not configured.
     The default is ``uidNumber``.

+``config.cilogon.groupsClaim``
+    The claim of the OpenID Connect ID token from which to take the group membership information.
+    Only used if :ref:`LDAP groups <ldap-groups>` are not configured.
+    The default is ``isMemberOf``.

 ``config.cilogon.usernameClaim``
     The claim of the OpenID Connect ID token from which to take the username.
     The default is ``uid``.